 Part 3 .: The Rotunda saddle is surprisingly civilized.
 I blow my nose into the air so that I don't miss any smell of information about this place.
 We'll sleep here tonight.
 For me this information was rather disappointing, I was looking forward to a long hike.
 On the other hand, my bipeds will have enough time to retrieve them properly.
 Right now they are unpacking their backpacks under a small shelter to eat.
 I don't care about food, I'd rather explore the surroundings.
 There is a large building adjacent to farm buildings.
 I can smell the sheep, goats and cows.
 Attention!
 I smell a strange dog.
 Although not in sight I'd rather get back to my family.
 Panecek looks at the neighboring gazebo, which in his opinion is ideal for sleeping.
 He certainly does not want to build a tent, I understand.
 Before we hope to go to see the landowner to see if we can use his shelter.
 I'm at his heels at least to the fence.
 Then we are happy to announce that we have camped right in front of the hotel and we can sleep inside.
 Except for me.
 He doesn't mean it!
 They wouldn't let me know where!
 Fortunately, I am not mistaken and after a brief meeting it is decided.
 A gazebo is enough to stay overnight.
 Not yet, I think.
 It's free and I don't have to go to the boiler room or where they wanted to go!

-"We are not on a bum to sleep in a luxurious room," the owner of the ear scratches me to make it clear to everyone that I take precedence over her comfort.
-As we move the unfolded proviant to the second shelter, the gray sky darkens, although it is only in the afternoon.
+"We're not on a hike to sleep in a luxurious room," the mistress scratches my ear to make it clear to everyone that I have priority over her comfort.
+As we move the unwrapped provisions to the second shelter, the gray sky darkens, even though it's only in the afternoon.
 Moisture floats in the air.
-Grandma Jana does not want under the gazebo, she would rather vote for a tent, but was outvoted.
+Grandma Jana doesn't want to go under the gazebo, she would rather choose a tent, but she was outvoted.

-"I don't like the weather, I'd rather start packing," he suggests.
+"I don't like the weather very much, I'd rather start packing," he suggests.

-"I haven't seen a cloud like this before," says the owner, moving parts of our equipment under the roof.
+"I've never seen a cloud like this," says the owner, moving parts of our equipment under the roof.

-"Yeah, it goes oddly from below," nods the rest of the voyage.
+"Yeah, it's weird from the bottom," the rest of the expedition agreed.

-"We are so beautifully hidden," laďa praises, on the other hand, she jokes Jana to move as far as possible and move as much as possible.
+"We are still so beautifully hidden," Laďa praises, on the contrary, Jana crunches to move and pack as much as possible.